 There are four main forms of cerebral palsy:

 • Spastic.
 This is the most common form of the disease.
-With her, the muscles are in constant tension, so the child does not succeed in fast and accurate movements.
-The arms are bent at the elbows, the legs are often brought together or crossed, which makes it difficult to swaddle the baby.
-The degree of cerebral palsy damage can be different - from severe paralysis to slight awkwardness in movements, which are noticeable only when performing complex manipulations.
+With it, the muscles are in constant tension, so the child is poorly able to make quick and precise movements.
+The arms are bent at the elbows, the legs are often brought together or crossed, which makes swaddling the baby difficult.
+The degree of damage to cerebral palsy can vary - from severe paralysis to slight awkwardness in movements, which are noticeable only when performing complex manipulations.

 • Dyskinetic.
-It can be manifested by both tension and flaccidity of the muscles.
-As a rule, newborn children with dyskinetic form of cerebral palsy behave sluggishly, almost do not move.
-At the age of 2-3 months, attacks of a sudden increase in muscle tone (sharp muscle tension) appear in response to strong emotions, loud sounds, bright lights.
-After 1–1.5 years, hyperkinesis appears - slow worm-like movements of the arms and legs (athetosis), fast and jerky movements (choreic cerebral palsy) or contractions of the muscles of the body, which lead to its rotation, head turns and other changes in posture (torsion movements).
-Hyperkinesias usually do not appear at rest and disappear when the child is sleeping.
-Children with this form of cerebral palsy often have a decrease in hearing and speech, as well as difficulty with eating.
+It can manifest itself as either muscle tension or flaccidity.
+As a rule, newborn children with a dyskinetic form of cerebral palsy behave sluggishly and hardly move.
+At the age of 2–3 months, attacks of a sudden increase in muscle tone (sharp muscle tension) appear in response to strong emotions, loud sounds, and bright light.
+After 1–1.5 years, hyperkinesis appears - slow worm-like movements of the arms and legs (athetosis), fast and jerky movements (choreic cerebral palsy) or contractions of the trunk muscles, which lead to its rotation, head turns and other changes in posture (torsion movements).
+Hyperkinesis usually does not appear at rest and disappears when the child sleeps.
+Children with this form of cerebral palsy often experience decreased hearing and speech, as well as difficulty eating.
 At the same time, mental development suffers less frequently than in other forms of the disease.

 • Ataxic.
-With this form of cerebral palsy, balance and coordination disorders come to the fore, because of which movements become convulsive and awkward.
-Children start standing and walking at the age of 1.5–2 years, but these functions have to be brought to automatism for a long time.
-Tremors (involuntary trembling) of the hands and head may also be observed.
+With this form of cerebral palsy, imbalances and coordination come to the fore, causing movements to become jerky and awkward.
+Children begin to stand and walk at the age of 1.5–2 years, but these functions still have to be brought to automaticity for a long time.
+Tremor (involuntary shaking) of the hands and head may also be observed.
 Possible decrease in intelligence.

 • Mixed.
-With it, patients have signs of more than one of the forms of cerebral palsy described above.
+With it, patients exhibit signs of more than one of the forms of cerebral palsy described above.

 The severity of symptoms can vary greatly from person to person.
-In some, the symptoms are expressed in a mild form, while in others the disease turns into invalids.
+For some, the symptoms are mild, while for others the disease turns them into disabled people.

 Cerebral palsy can also affect different parts of the body.
-In some, the right or left side of the body is affected, in others, the legs are primarily affected, and in others, both legs and arms.
-Depending on which part of the brain is damaged, cerebral palsy can be accompanied by a violation of not only motor, but also other body functions.
+In some, the right or left side of the body is affected, in others, the legs are primarily affected, and in others, both legs and arms are affected.
+Depending on which part of the brain is damaged, cerebral palsy may be accompanied by a violation of not only motor, but also other functions of the body.
 Therefore, children with cerebral palsy may experience the following symptoms:

 • gastroesophageal reflux disease (GERD);

-• skeletal abnormalities or abnormalities, especially hip dislocation or spinal curvature (scoliosis);
+• skeletal disorders or abnormalities, especially hip dislocation or spinal curvature (scoliosis);

 • speech disorder (dysarthria);